-From 2016-2018, AAOKH observers contributed over 1,700 observations.
-These are added to a database curated by the Exchange for Local Observations and Knowledge of the Arctic (ELOKA) program
+Since 2016, AAOKH observers have contributed over 2,000 observations.
+These are added to a database curated by the Exchange for Local Observations and Knowledge of the Arctic (ELOKA) program.

 The database, which includes thousands more observations, is a combination of AAOKH observations and the Seasonal Ice Zone Observing Network (SIZONet) that operated from 2006-2016.